RAYMOND L. (RAY) KAPPE, FAIA (1927-2019)

 1983 - The Daniel Ned Finegood and Bonnie Finegood House, Malibu CA, in association with Finn Kappe.
 Included pool and tennis courts.
 Address needs verification.

 1984 - The Leonard Kapelovitz Residence, 6300 Plateau Drive, Cherry Hills Village CO.
-Three levels of living space were created for panoramic views of the sunset and the surrounding mountains.
+Three levels.
 Observation tower-fireplace-study is a major feture of the house and built high enough to enjoy Pikes Peak to the south.
 Still owned by Kapelovitz in 2013.

-1984 - The Houshang Borghei House, aka the Borghei-Cookston House, 762 Latimer Road, Santa Monica CA. Commissioned 1977.
-Barry Collen started the project and early during construction sold to Borghei, but still the house sat for six years unfinished until it was sold to Stephen and Shirley Cookston, who completed it.
+1984 - The Houshang Borghei House, aka the Borghei-Cookston House, 762 Latimer Road, Santa Monica CA. Designed with Herbert Kahn and Rex Lotery.
+Commissioned 1975.
+Barry Collen started the project and early during construction sold to Borghei, but the house sat for six years unfinished until it was sold to Stephen and Shirley Cookston, who completed it.
 Sold to Janice Blakemore.
 Deeded in 2008 to David and Janice Blakemore.
 Deeded in 2010 to the Janice and David Blakemore Trust.
+For sale in 2020.
+Color photos by Michael Locke.

 1986 - The Harkham Residence, Beverly Hills CA, in association with Finn Kappe.
 Unbuilt.